15th Season at JCCC

 Under Ayoade’s tutelage, the Cavaliers have won two Region VI titles and three Kansas Jayhawk Conference championships.
 His first conference title came in 2003, the first season the KJCCC recognized a regular season champion.
 He followed with a second title in 2004, and captured his third last year, leading his squad to a 9-0-1 conference mark.
 Ayoade guided JCCC to two of the program’s three NJCAA National Tournament appearances, leading the 2001 squad to a third place finish and the 2004 team placed fifth.

 Honors have also come Ayoade’s way.
 Four times he has been selected the KJCCC/Region VI Coach of the Year.
 In 2001 and 2004, Ayoade was named the NSCAA/adidas Central Region Coach of the Year, and was a candidate for National Coach of the Year both seasons.

 Ayoade’s players have also seen unbelievable success.
-In 14 seasons as head coach, Ayoade has coached four NJCAA All-Americans, four NJCAA All-Tournament performers, three NSCAA All-Americans, 55 All-Region VI selections and 59 Kansas Jayhawk All-Conference performers.
+In 15 seasons as head coach, Ayoade has coached four NJCAA All-Americans, four NJCAA All-Tournament performers, three NSCAA All-Americans, 55 All-Region VI selections and 62 Kansas Jayhawk All-Conference performers.
 In 2009, JCCC had a record 11 players earn all-conference accolades.
-Off the field, Ayoade has produced nine NJCAA Academic All-Americans, including three in 2011.
-He also had two athletes, Brian Wittenborn (2002) and Serkan Sener (2005), selected as JCCC Outstanding Students, and three selected tot he 10-member NSCAA Scholar All-American Team in 2013.
+Off the field, Ayoade has produced 15 of the program’s 18 NJCAA Academic Student-Athlete award winners, including three in 2011 and 2013.
+He also had two athletes, Brian Wittenborn (2002) and Serkan Sener (2005), selected as JCCC Outstanding Students, and three selected to the 10-member NSCAA Scholar All-America Team in 2013.

 Ayoade entered his first campaign hoping history would repeat itself in the form of win totals he posted as an assistant (1990-1999) at JCCC.
 The Cavaliers won five Region VI titles, a district title, made the school’s only appearance in the NJCAA tournament, won 156 games and was ranked in the top 20 in the nation every year.